-You can now check your dedicated graphics card temperature right from Task Manager on Windows 10.
-Starting from Windows 10 1909 update this feature is released to the public.
+You can now check your dedicated graphics card temperature right from Task Manager on Windows 11/10.
+Starting from Windows 10 1909, and Windows 11 21H2, this feature is released to the public.

 There is various 3rd party software that comes handy when you worry too much about components temperature.
 Some great tools are RealTemp, afterburner, Core Temp, etc. Microsoft brings GPU temperature in Task manager for easy analysis.

-Obviously, there are some requirements as Task manager only shows GPU temperature when used a dedicated card, with WDDM drive 2.4 or newer.
+Obviously, there are some requirements for Task manager to show GPU temperature when used a dedicated card, those are WDDM driver 2.4 or newer.

 First, open task manager, and there are multiple ways to do so.